tu-cos-436/public-resources/README.md

-# jupyter-notebooks
+# Public Resources

-Jupyter notebooks for the course
+Public resources for the course.